Political positions of Joe Biden: Balkans

 In the 1990s, Biden was involved in efforts to stop the Bosnian genocide by Bosnian Serb forces.
 He supported the "lift and strike" policy of lifting the arms embargo, training Bosnian Muslims and supporting them with NATO air strikes, and investigating war crimes.
 Biden supported sending in the American airforce to blow up "all of the bridges on the Drina" and to take out their oil supplies.
 Biden has called his role in affecting Balkans policy in the mid-1990s his "proudest moment in public life" related to foreign policy.

 During the Kosovo War (1999), Biden supported US military intervention against the Federal Republic of Yugoslavia (Serbia and Montenegro).
 He was strongly critical of Serbia, saying that Serbs are "illiterates, degenerates, baby killers and rapists".
 He co-sponsored a resolution with John McCain for use of force by the US to halt Yugoslav military actions toward Kosovo Albanians.
 Biden has pressed Serbia over the issue of missing persons and war crimes.
 He supports the independence of Kosovo and considers it "irreversible".
+In 2010 he referred to the Kosovar Prime Minister Hashim Thaci as "the George Washington of Kosovo".

 According to Biden, he was one of "only three people in Washington" who thought that the US troops "should go straight to Belgrade and arrest Milosevic" even at the cost of American lives:

 In his 2020 presidential campaign, Biden supports an agreement of mutual recognition between Kosovo and Serbia, and for Kosovo to attain EU visa liberalisation.
 He also supports Albania's territorial security and its reform agenda aimed toward becoming a future EU member.
 Biden supports Bosnian territorial integrity and sovereignty, its multi-ethnic society and future membership in NATO and the EU.